ktorz-net/hacka-py/README.md

 **HackaGames** is natively developed on and for Linux systems.
 Commands are given regarding Ubuntu-like distribution.
-However, **HackaGames** is packaged in several levels where the level one is only relaing to `python3` language.
+**HackaGames** is packaged in several levels and the level one is only relaing to `python3` language.
-This way level one will supported what ever our favorit operating system is.
+This way level one will be easy to install what ever our favorit operating system is.

 ### Level one (python)